UPCOMING CLASSES AND WORKSHOPS:

 “Portrait Drawing & Painting” (March 27th thru April 17th 2020)

 This will be offered as a small class (see rates above) in my newly renovated home studio In Newtown PA.
-This quarter-long semester class runs on four Friday mornings from 10 am to 12 noon starting January 10th.
+This quarter-long semester class runs on four Friday mornings from 10 am to 1 pm starting March 27th.
 This is a perfect opportunity for someone who cannot commit to many sessions.
 If interested in attending, please email me at email@example.com with contact information.
 Payments can be made by check or cash on the first day of class.
 Prepayment can also be done through my Venmo account (details below).
 A syllabus and recommended materials list can be found here!

 Lectures (lectures are run in 90 minute time blocks and are designed to introduce students to a variety of techniques and artistic concepts which can be utilized in the classes that I teach.
 The cost for each lecture is $30)

 Painting the Lips (February 18th from 10 to 11:30 am)

 Painting Eyes Part II (February 25th from 10 to 11:30 am)

 Payments can be received by check or through Venmo@david-rivera-375